Their First Mistake

 Their First Mistake is a 1932 American pre-Code comedy short starring Laurel and Hardy.
 Directed by George Marshall, the film was produced by Hal Roach and distributed by Metro-Goldwyn-Mayer.

 Plot

 Mrs. Hardy is annoyed that her husband Oliver seems to spend more time with his friend Stanley than with her.
 After a furious argument, Mrs. Hardy says that she will leave him if Ollie goes out with Stan again.
 Stan suggests that Ollie adopts a baby, which he does.
 Unfortunately, his wife has left their apartment on returning, and a process server delivers a paper informing Ollie that she is suing him for divorce, naming Stan as co-respondent.
 The boys are now left to look after the infant on their own.

+Needing to replace a light bulb, Stan somehow uses one that blinks on and off with the neon sign outside their window.
+This causes Hardy to take several nasty falls in the suddenly dark room.
+Sleepily shoving a baby bottle at the infant, Ollie discovers Stan sucking on the nipple instead and having a wonderful time.